 Data and current affairs

 When comparing data, it is also important to place new developments in that period in a broad perspective.
-For example, since the corona pandemic, we have seen a significant drop in visitor numbers in the performing arts, museums and cinemas.
-The financial arrangements designed to maintain employment during the lockdowns and restrictive measures have failed to prevent a fall in income and employment.
+For example, the corona pandemic has had major consequences for the entire arts and cultural sector.
+In 2020 and 2021 you will see a sharp decrease in the number of visitors.
+Income and employment also declined, despite the financial arrangements to compensate for the lockdowns and restrictive measures.

 Where can you find statistical data?